Skip to main content

 });

-This event is fired when the Kameleoon engine has reached the end of its main initialization.
-At this stage, local storage data has been loaded by the engine, and execution of the global script code, custom data acquisition code, and of any delayed commands via the Command Queue has been performed.
-Just after this event, Kameleoon activation and tracking loops are started.
-This essentially means that experiments and personalizations will get triggered (if their corresponding targeting segments conditions are fulfilled), and data collection and tracking starts.
+This event is fired when the Kameleoon engine completes its main initialization.
+At this stage, the engine has loaded local storage data and executed the global script, custom data acquisition code, and delayed commands via the Command Queue.
+Following this event, Kameleoon activation and tracking loops start.
+Experiments and personalizations trigger (if targeting conditions match), and data collection begins.

 Data available in the event